 Walt Disney’s Parents and Siblings

-Walt Disney’s father was Elias Disney, an Irish-Canadian.
+Disney’s father was Elias Disney, an Irish-Canadian.
 His mother, Flora Call Disney, was German-American.
-Walt was one of five children, four boys and a girl.
+Disney was one of five children, four boys and a girl.

 Walt Disney’s Childhood

 Disney was born on December 5, 1901, in the Hermosa section of Chicago, Illinois.
 He lived most of his childhood in Marceline, Missouri, where he began drawing, painting and selling pictures to neighbors and family friends.

 In 1911, his family moved to Kansas City, where Disney developed a love for trains.
 His uncle, Mike Martin, was a train engineer who worked the route between Fort Madison, Iowa and Marceline.
 Later, Disney would work a summer job with the railroad, selling snacks and newspapers to travelers.

 Disney attended McKinley High School in Chicago, where he took drawing and photography classes and was a contributing cartoonist for the school paper.
 At night, he took courses at the Art Institute of Chicago.

 When Disney was 16, he dropped out of school to join the Army but was rejected for being underage.
 Instead, he joined the Red Cross and was sent to France for a year to drive an ambulance.
 He moved back to the U.S. in 1919.